kgdesouz/whatda/README.md

 #DESCRIPTION
 Workshop on Teaching Test Design - Insurance Problem.

-This is a set of exercises that was created to help train testers on how to design tests and how to approach a problem.
+This is a set of exercises that was created to help teach testers about test design.

 #DETAILS
 - Please see the [wiki](https://github.com/kgdesouz/whatda/wiki).